 You should contact the Occupational Health Service first by telephoning 01865 282676 (09:00-17:00, Monday to Friday) to let them know of the problem before you arrive, unless:

-- it is a major bite with a lot of tissue damage, in which case go straight to the Accident Service at the John Radcliffe Hospital.
-Inform the Medical Officer on duty at the Infectious Disease Unit, John Warin Ward, Churchill Hospital;
+- it is a major bite with a lot of tissue damage, in which case go straight to A&E at the John Radcliffe Hospital.
+Inform the Medical Officer on duty at the Infectious Disease Unit, John Warin Ward, Churchill Hospital (Tel: 0300 304 7777);

-- it happens outside working hours: at night or weekends you should go to the Accident Service at the John Radcliffe Hospital, and as above, inform the Medical Officer on duty at the Infectious Disease Unit.
+- it happens outside working hours: at night or weekends you should go to the A&E at the John Radcliffe Hospital, and as above, inform the Medical Officer on duty at the Infectious Disease Unit.